neo-project/neo-blockchain-toolkit/quickstart.md

   - Note, the Hello World contract doesn't have any local parameters or variables.

-## Create and Run a NEO-Express blockchain
+## Create and Run a Neo-Express blockchain

 Now that we have a smart contract, we need a blockchain to deploy it to.
-NEO-Express is a developer-focused NEO blockchain client.
-Create a new NEO-Express blockchain with the `create` command.
+Neo-Express is a developer-focused Neo blockchain client.
+Create a new Neo-Express blockchain with the `create` command.

 ``` shell
 $ neo-express create